darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 : Enable in-emulsion light scatter and back-reflection halation simulation -- the softening and reddish glow around bright highlights caused by light scattering within the emulsion and, separately, reflecting off the film base back into it.

 scatter amount
 : Strength of in-emulsion light scatter -- the softening that happens as light passes through the emulsion, before any of it reaches the film base.
 Physically distinct from, and independent of, _halation strength_ below: 1.0 is film-accurate; 0 disables it.
+This is the fraction of light that scatters, so 1.0 (all of it) is the maximum -- unlike _halation strength_, it has no meaningful values above film-accurate.

 scatter size
 : Scatter radius.
 1.0 is film-accurate.